MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 Users who are enabled for the EAM can use it when they sign-in and multifactor authentication is required.

+>[!NOTE]
+>We're actively working to support system-preferred MFA with EAMs.

 If the user has other ways to sign in and [system-preferred MFA](/entra/identity/authentication/concept-system-preferred-multifactor-authentication) is enabled, those other methods appear by default order.
 The user can choose to use a different method, and then select the EAM.
+For example, a user with Authenticator enabled as another method will be prompted for number matching.

 :::image type="content" border="true" source="./media/how-to-authentication-external-method-manage/system-preferred.png" alt-text="Screenshot of how to choose an EAM when system-preferred MFA is enabled.":::